 That's why we need more diverse donors

-Right now, white Europeans have a 90% chance of finding a matching donor, while ethnic minorities have just 40% chance.
+Right now, white Europeans have a 69% chance of finding the best possible match, while people from black, Asian and minority ethnic backgrounds have just a 20.5% chance.

 With a more diverse register of donors, we can help to address this imbalance and work to ensure that nobody dies waiting for lifesaving stem cells, no matter who they are.

 How you can help